djetzen/flask_workshop/README.md

 To install all the dependencies, please navigate to the root folder and call `pip3 install -r requirements.txt` to get a working environment.

 # Exercises
 1. Simple Webservice
 1. Parameters
 1. static files
 1. Blueprints
 1. Testing
 1. Docker deployment

+# Executing exercises
+Navigate to the root directory and run `python3 -m <package>.<pythonFileName>`

+# Solutions
+The solutions are checked in at the branch called solutions.